 Read More

 L'Artusi delivers an Italian food experience at its best, in a chic environment.
 What more can you ask for?
 Quite larger than an average West Village restaurant, L'Artusi looks spacious and glamourous.
 It is the kind of place where you can put on a pair of high heels, and your favorite cocktail dress and have dinner downtown, without feeling overdressed.
 The deco is chic, with dark walls, high ceilings, and a lot of marble.They have two floors, both just as crowded, but the place still feels cozy and intimate.

 Their small dishes are heavenly, and the cheese bar is famous among cheese lovers.
 I love their scallops, the big selection of wines, and not to mention the desserts.
-L'Artusi can satisfy the taste of even the most critical New Yorkers.
+L'Artusi can satisfy the taste of even the most critical New Y

+Read More